-Ad Society is a nationally affiliated organization that actively promotes the advertising profession through sponsorship of lectures, panel discussions and other opportunities for interaction.
+Ad Society is a nationally affiliated organization that actively promotes the advertising profession by sponsoring lectures, panel discussions, and other interactive opportunities.

-Ad Team emulates a small ad agency, rather than a classroom setting.
-The group regularly participates in regional and national ad competitions.
+Ad Team is a competitively selected class that emulates a small advertising agency.
+The group participates regularly in regional and national ad competitions, including the National Student Advertising Competition.
 Contact advertising faculty for more information.
-Students selected for Ad Team take J 459: Advanced Advertising Campaigns for 5 credits.
+Students selected for Ad Team take J459: Advanced Advertising Campaigns for 5 credits.

 Bateman Case Study Competition

-The Bateman Case Study Competition is PRSSA’s premier national case study competition for public relations students and gives student an opportunity to apply their classroom education and internship experiences to create and implement a full public relations campaign.
+The Bateman Case Study Competition is the Public Relations Student Society of America’s (PRSSA) premier national case study competition for public relations students.
+It’s an opportunity to apply knowledge gained in the classroom and skills built during internships to the creation and implementation of a full public relations campaign.
 Contact public relations faculty for more information.
-Students selected for Bateman take J 409: Bateman Practicum
+Students selected for the Bateman team take J409: Bateman Practicum in winter term for 1–4 credits.

 Emerald Advertising & Marketing

-Emerald Advertising produces more than $600,000 in sales through print and digital advertising and other marketing services for Emerald Media Group.
-Student account executive assistants work with EMG Account Executives learn sales, build media plans and account planning.
+Emerald Advertising & Marketing produces more than $600,000 in sales through print and digital advertising and other marketing services for Emerald Media Group, an independent, student-run media business in Eugene.
+Student account executive assistants work with EMG Account Executives learn sales, build media plans, and do account planning.

 Emerald Photo Booth